Izabela88/brainstorm-quiz/README.md

   - The player has the option to play again.
   - A query appears on the screen.
-  - To play again play must enter 'y', if he does not want to play again must select 'n'.
+  - To play again, play must enter 'y'.
+If he does not want to play again must select 'n'.

   ![Play again](https://github.com/Izabela88/brainstorm-quiz/blob/main/media/play-again-y-msg.jpg)